 The plan follows the proven model of three building weeks followed by a recovery week to allow your body to absorb the training that preceded it.
 It takes you through an 8 week base period to solidify both general functional strength and the aerobic base you will need to support the hard work in the later weeks.
 It then moves into a 4 week running specific strength period to boost your running power and muscular endurance on uphills.
 The meat of the program is a 6 week block of concentrated loading of the two principle components of any ultra distance trail run: Uphills and long distance.
 The final 2 weeks are a taper and rest to prepare you for a trail run or race of around 30 miles / 50 kilometers.

 Like any well crafted training program this one will only achieve the desired results if it is administered properly.
 This means following the intensity, volume and recovery recommendations.
 It also means listening to your body and resting when you need it.
 The stress of everyday life will impact your ability to handle the training load and must be factored in the evaluation of your readiness to train.
 We highly recommend that anyone serious enough about their training to use a plan like this, get tested in lab to establish their personal heart rate training zones.

+To be sure you are satisfied with your purchase, please leave your email during the checkout process so we can contact you.
 Thanks for your purchase and becoming part of the #Uphillathlete team.
 Steve House and Scott Johnston

 Workout #1: Run